dancer1325/metro/docs/Bundling.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+`
 ```

+* uses
-This structure is optimal for an environment that is able to load all code in memory at once:
+  * environment / able to load ALL code in memory at once

-* By using the offset table, one can load any module in constant time, where the code for module `x` is located at `file[(x + 3) * sizeof(uint32)]`.
-Since there is a null character (`\0`) separating all modules, usually length does not even need to be used, and the module can be loaded directly as an ASCIIZ string.
-* Startup code is always found at `file[sizeof(uint32)]`.

-This bundling is usually used by iOS.
+    * optimal structure
+  * NORMALLY, by iOS

 ## File RAM bundle

-Each module is stored as a file, with the name `js-modules/${id}.js`, plus an extra file called `UNBUNDLE` is created, which its only content is the magic number, `0xFB0BD1E5`.
-Note that the `UNBUNDLE` file is created at the root.
+* EACH module -- is stored as a --
+  * file / name `js-modules/${id}.js` +
+  * ANOTHER file / called `UNBUNDLE`
+    * 👀ONLY content == magic number, `0xFB0BD1E5` 👀
+    * created | root

+* uses
+  * by Android
-This bundling is usually used by Android, since package contents are zipped, and access to a zipped file is much faster.
-If the indexed format was used instead, all the bundled should be unzipped at once to get the code for the corresponding module.
+    * Reason: 🧠package contents are zipped & access to a zipped file is much faster 🧠
+    * if the indexed format was used instead -> ALL bundled -- should be -- unzipped at once / get the code -- for the -- corresponding module